materials-commons/mccli/doc/source/manual/up_down_globus.rst

     mc globus download --id 295 --delete

-The download directory may be left as long as desired, but it will *not* reflect any file or directory changes to project since the time it was created.
+The download directory may be left as long as desired, but it will *not* reflect any file or directory changes to the project since the time the download directory was created.

 The current Globus download directory can be managed with the ``--set`` and ``--unset`` options for ``mc globus download``.